purplebearddan/das-as-assessment/README.md

 ### Responsive CSS

+- 0 contrast errors in WAVE.
 - Implement CSS styles to ensure the web app is responsive and displays properly on different devices and screen sizes.
-- Customization of any 3rd party CSS frameworks or libraries used is required to personalize the design and meet the project's requirements.
+(Mobile First)
+- Use of Media Queries is required.

 ### JavaScript Functionality

 - Write clean and commented JavaScript code to ensure readability, maintainability, and logical structure.
 - Focus on functional programming principles to build functional and error-free JavaScript code.
-- The web app should run without any errors in the browser console.
+- The web app should run without any errors.

-## Deliverables

-### Static Web App

-- Each team should produce one static web app based on the chosen subject, featuring multiple functionalities and a well-designed interface.

-### Presentation

-- Each team will present their web app, highlighting the features, design choices, and technical aspects of the project.

 ## Grading Criteria

 The grading for this assignment will be based on the following criteria:

+1. JavaScript Code Quality (10%):

+   - Clean and readable JavaScript code.
+   - Proper commenting and logical structure.
+   - Absence of errors in the console.

-1. Implementation of Features (30%):
+1. Implementation of Features (10%):

    - The extent to which the chosen subject is implemented with multiple functionalities.
    - The creativity and uniqueness of the features developed.

-2. Integration of 3rd Party API (20%):

-   - Proper integration of a 3rd party API into the web app.
-   - Demonstrated understanding of making API calls to different endpoints.

-3. HTML5 Structure (10%):
+1. HTML5 Structure (15%):

    - Validation of HTML structure using the W3 Validator.
    - Proper utilization of semantic HTML elements.

-4. Responsive CSS (20%):
+1. Responsive CSS (15%):

    - Implementation of responsive CSS styles.
-   - Customization of 3rd party CSS frameworks or libraries.

-5. JavaScript Code Quality (20%):

-   - Clean and readable JavaScript code.
-   - Proper commenting and logical structure.
+1. Integration of Accessability (50%):

-   - Absence of errors in the console.
+   - Proper implementation of the WCAG 2.2 Guidelines and ARIA.
+   - Demonstrated understanding of making Accessible websites.
+   - Demonstrated understanding accessible needs.

 ## Submission

-Each team must submit the following before the deadline
+Each learner must submit the following before the deadline

-1. Complete source code of the web app.
+1. Complete source code of the web app (GitHub Repo).
-2. Any additional resources or assets used.
+2. Any additional resources or assets used (e.g. slides from your presentation).
-3. Any instructions or requirements for running the web app locally.
+3. Any instructions or requirements for running the web app locally (if required).

 ## Finally